-Zane Grey worked on a couple of books at The Weatherford Hotel in Flagstaff, around 1908, and one of them is his best-known, Riders of the Purple Sage, which can be found at www.gutenberg.org through Grey’s page.
+Zane Grey worked on a couple of books at The Weatherford Hotel in Flagstaff, around 1908, and one of them is his best-known, Riders of the Purple Sage, which can be found for free at www.gutenberg.org through Grey’s page.
 From our observation, the Weatherford seems to be continuing its tradition as a thriving business.

 Find information at: paysonrimcountry.com.
 (If driving from the Phoenix area, stop there before Flagstaff.)

 Zane Grey’s room and cabin are the second and third stops on our Arizona Trail!